ajanky/jumpLogger-Skydiving-Tracker-Altimeter/Readme.md

 ## more info

-You can find a dmore detailed feature list at [jumpLogger features](https://crwdgs.com/jumplogger.html)
+You can find a more detailed feature list at [jumpLogger features](https://crwdgs.com/jumplogger.html)

 A preliminary manual is available at [jumpLogger manual](https://crwdgs.com/manual.html)